 The main purpose of this paper is to develop a risk measurement model that can be applied to analyze large scale infrastructure projects, among others.
-BOT (Build, Operate and Transfer)1 is a process where the private sector is granted a concession to plan, design, construct, operate and maintain a project.
+BOT (Build, Operate and Transfer) is a process where the private sector is granted a concession to plan, design, construct, operate and maintain a project.
 This technique is useful because, generally speaking, there are high financial risks for major infrastructure projects (Tiong, 1995).
-Thus, private sector enterprises are invited by the government to participate in a
+Thus, private sector enterprises are invited by the government to participate in a BOT project in order to share the potential risks that occur in the project development

-1 Usually BOT is described as a kind of privatization process; but theoretically the ownership pattern is less important for efficiency analysis than the engineering and economic aspects.
-However, if the characteristics of the owners to whom the transfer part of BOT applies vary systematically depending on whether they are private or public entities, then the negotioation process will clearly be affected in systematic ways.
+&lt;sup>1 Usually BOT is described as a kind of privatization process; but theoretically the ownership pattern is less important for efficiency analysis than the engineering and economic aspects.
+However, if the characteristics of the owners to whom the transfer part of BOT applies vary systematically depending on whether they are private or public entities, then the negotiation process will clearly be affected in systematic ways.
 In this paper, we focus on transfer to private ownership.